 Pat Mahoney Jr. and his family live on a 40-acre farm in South County, where they tend to a four-acre oyster aquaculture bed.
 Wild Country has earned its reputation for “the area’s best oysters” with its impeccably fresh and plump “Patty's Fatty's”, carefully cultivated and harvested at their peak.
 I vouch for their superior quality (a dozen of these salty treats is $9.99), as well as for the size and “meatiness” of Wild Country’s soft shell crabs.
-I recommend trying the soft shell crab sandwich layered with the Mahoney’s homegrown tomatoes.
+I recommend trying the soft shell crab sandwich layered with the Mahoney family's homegrown tomatoes.
 You can also rely on the shop’s measuring methods for the jumbo, large, and medium crabs – available steamed- at no charge.
 Additionally, there's no charge for fileting the rockfish or perch displayed on ice beds in the glass case dominating the front room.

-Pat Mahoney, Jr., second generation proprietor of Wild Country Seafood, not only brings in the crabs to the shop but steams them himself on-site.
+Pat Mahoney, Jr., second-generation proprietor of Wild Country Seafood, not only brings in the crabs to the shop but steams them himself on-site.
 The shop’s famous oysters, called “Patty's Fatty's” are raised in the family’s oyster beds in South County.
 Photo courtesy of Geoffrey Baker.

 Wild Country Seafood

-Wild Country’s prices are very competitive and the quality superlative.
-Most all of the crabs are Maryland born.
+Wild Country’s prices are very competitive and the quality is superlative.
+Most of the crabs are Maryland born.
 This year has been a good one for him, says Pat Mahoney Jr. He gets his mussels from Maine and outsources for shrimp and scallops, but all are first-rate to meet his high standards.
 The menu includes sandwiches, platters plain and fancy, including jumbo shrimp stuffed with crab imperial.
-And of course the hard shell crabs, which they are known for throughout the county.
+And of course, the hard shell crabs, which they are known for throughout the county.